 The Suicide Squad (2021)

 This new, fresh-faced Task Force X is sent to destroy Project Starfish, a mission that, of course, gets messier than anyone planned.
-Gunn’s irreverent humour and propensity for violence is on full display, showing a gorier, more playful side to DC’s universe than previously seen.
+Gunn’s irreverent humour and propensity for violence are on full display, showing a gorier, more playful side to DC’s universe than previously seen.

 The Batman (2022)

 Similar to Joker, this superhero detective movie is not technically part of the wider universe of the DCEU, and establishes Robert Pattinson’s Batman as his own entity.
-And, as good as Ben Affleck was as the Caped Crusader, we have to say, we’re very glad Pattinson has been able to leave his own mark.
+And, as good as Affleck was as the Caped Crusader, we have to say, we’re very glad Pattinson has been able to leave his own mark.

 Matt Reeves’ gritty Batman movie has no ties or crossovers with the rest of the DCEU, and the filmmaker has clearly stated that it is not part of the shared universe.
 But, for all intents and purposes, if you’re exploring DC movies, you simply must watch The Batman – mainly because it’s just a very, very good movie!

 After more than a decade stuck in development hell, Dwayne Johnson finally got to bring Black Adam to the big screen.
 Sadly, if we’re being honest, it wasn’t really worth the wait.
 Check out our Black Adam review to find out why.